keep-starknet-strange/satoru/book/src/smart-contracts-architecture/chain-module.md

 ## Functions

 ### `get_block_number`
-Returns the current block number on the StarkNet network.
+Returns the current block number on the Starknet 🐺 network.

 - **Arguments:** None.

 - **Returns:** `u64` - The current block number.

 ### `get_block_timestamp`
-Returns the timestamp of the current block on the StarkNet network.
+Returns the timestamp of the current block on the Starknet 🐺 network.

 - **Arguments:** None.